gustavodallanora/swagger-ui-navigator/README.md

 1. Place your ```json``` or ```yaml``` files under ```api-repo``` folder;
 2. Launch using npm start;
-3. Got to http://localhost:3000/ and click your API filename to see it in [Swagger UI](https://swagger.io/swagger-ui/);
+3. Go to http://localhost:3000/ and click your API filename to see it in [Swagger UI](https://swagger.io/swagger-ui/);

 ## Install and run